 - Create environments, objects and characters for integration within a video game.

-- Import game assets and levels into game engines appropriate high-end 3D game applications or engines.
+- Import game assets and levels into game engines to create appropriate high-end 3D game applications or engines.

 - Produce a 3D game using appropriate tools and game management techniques.

 - Create and produce digital components, games and documentation using a variety of computer platforms.

 - Prepare a variety of industry standard documents and prototypes in a skilled manner and demonstrate professional presentation and organizational skills.